-Educational outcomes for the Masters of Science in Sociology degree will be assessed by multiple techniques including the following:
+Educational outcomes for the Master of Science degree with a major in sociology will be assessed by multiple techniques including the following:

 - 1. Program faculty will meet regularly to plan and to assess student and program outcomes. - 2.
 The Sociological Practice/Thesis courses will provide opportunities to assess writing and oral presentation skills. - 3.
 The Comprehensive Examinations will provide a means of assessing outcomes of the program. - 4.
 Graduate exit surveys will be given to all students successfully completing the program. - 5.
 When available, university-wide data pertaining to the program and its graduates will be used for assessment and improvement.